Tanuj-tj/HackerEarth-Deep-Learning-Challenge-Tis-STILL-the-season-to-be-jolly/README.md

 > ### My rank on Leaderboard 70

 ## My Predictions :
-> Used differnet transfer learning techniques to train the data
+> Used different transfer learning techniques to train the data

 | MODELS            | ACCURACY(%) |
 | ---               | ---         |